davids91/Spectrogram/doc/playlist_structure.md

 ## Structure
 The Playlist file shall contain the following labels:
- - `name`: the name of the playlist
+ - the name of the playlist is decided based on the filename without the extension
  - `netLocation`: The location of a preferred Neural Net, optional

 Any other label shall represent a variant, which shall be a JSON object.